Concept · article 03 of 18

 The picker is a real boundary.
 Every database query in nouz checks the active location_id server-side.
 There's no way to accidentally see another location's data, even if you tried to forge the request — the middleware rejects it.

-In code terms, the active location is passed into every server query as a filter.
-The middleware also independently verifies you have access to that location before returning any data.
-So even if a bug in the UI sent the wrong location_id, the server would reject it — not silently return the wrong shop's revenue.
+Yes — the picker is a real boundary, not just a UI filter.
+The active location is passed into every server query as a filter, and the middleware independently verifies you have access to that location before returning any data.
+So even if a bug in the UI sent the wrong location_id, the server would reject it rather than silently return the wrong shop's revenue.
+There's no way to accidentally see another location's numbers.

 Was this article helpful?